 Anodizing produces a rich lustrous metallic appearance effect, it is translucent and the base metal is visible underneath.

 Anodized aluminum profiles are not afraid of sunlight, unlike painted aluminum finish which will fade with years as a result of exposure to UV rays.
-Anodic coating is very thin comparing to powder painted one.
+Anodic coating is very thin compared to powder-painted one.
 Thus, even the best grade anodic coating is only required to be .0007″ thick, which is 3 times thinner than paint or powder.

 Anodized colours are quite limited though.
 You may find anodized aluminum windows in the following finishes: clear, champagne, copper, light bronze, medium bronze, dark bronze, black.